project-jobblog/project-jobblog/_posts/2021-10-11-so-why-should-we-hire-you.md

 ---

-image: /assets/images/why-should-i-hire-you.jpg
 toc: true
 guid: /?p=234
 layout: post
+title: "How To Answer : Why Should We Hire You?"
+image: /assets/images/why-should-i-hire-you.jpg
+permalink: /so-why-should-we-hire-you/
 author: Zooted
-permalink: /so-why-should-we-hire-you/
 date: 2021-10-11T16:11:00+00:00
-title: "How To Answer : Why Should I Hire You?"
-comments: true
-id: 234
 categories:
   - Job Search
   - Job Hiring
+comments: true
+id: 234
 ---
 It&#8217;s an interview question which can make the palms of any candidate sweat.
 It not only forces you to look inwardly and present arguments why you are amazing, but it can also build or destroy your chances of landing the job.

 A lot of [job seekers](/why-you-should-never-stop-searching-for-a-job/) fail to properly answer this question.
 It&#8217;s because they&#8217;re too stubborn sometimes, while other times it&#8217;s because they&#8217;re too shy and scared to offer concrete evidence of why they&#8217;re the right person for the job.
-It&#8217;s normal in the United States that candidates find it hard to &#8216;**_grow up_**&#8216; for fear of coming off as cocky, but it can really work against you if you don&#8217;t give a coherent response here.
+It&#8217;s normal in the United States that candidates find it hard to &#8216;***grow up***&#8216; for fear of coming off as cocky, but it can really work against you if you don&#8217;t give a coherent response here.

 Thankfully, we have some helpful tips to ensure that you can confidently answer this difficult query.